 Dear Mary: I just got my credit report and see I have many open accounts I haven’t used in years.
 How do I go about getting those puppies off?

 Also, I have several accounts that I stupidly opened just to get an extra 15 to 20 percent off on that day’s purchase.
 Is there any risk to me closing all of these accounts, too?
 If I was carrying everything they show on my report, I’d have a full deck of 52 cards.
 Samantha

 Seriously, this is not a good thing.
-You don’t mention your credit score, which leads me to believe you don’t know what it is.
+You don’t mention your credit score, which makes me believe you don’t know what it is.
 I’m guessing that your score has suffered from this heavy load of mindless credit gathering.
 You can use this free FICO Score Estimator to get a rough idea.

-The money you saved on “today’s purchase” by signing up for all of those cards surely pales by what having a damaged credit score has cost you in higher insurance premiums and higher rates of interest on your mortgage and auto loans over the years.
+The money you saved on “today’s purchase” by signing up for all those cards surely pales by what a damaged credit score has cost you in higher insurance premiums and higher rates of interest on your mortgage and auto loans over the years.
 Closing these accounts cannot immediately undo the damage that has been done.
 In fact, doing that without a clear strategy could make things even worse.

 Experts tell us you should close no more than three accounts per year, which in your case would take 17 years.
 However, carrying that 52-card deck is not a good idea, either.
 The great credit crunch that began in 2008 as the U.S. tumbled into recession may help solve the problem for you.

 Right off the bat, it’s likely that many in your deck are for stores that have gone out of business.
 Mervyn’s, Circuit City, and Linens n’ Things come to mind.

 Another consideration is that these days, some credit grantors are closing and canceling inactive, deadbeat, and dormant accounts.
 That may take care of a few more.